Entropy Stability for products of negatively curved symmetric spaces: A counterexample of the volume entropy stability conjecture

 Suppose that $\gamma$ has corners.
 One can deduce that the length-minimizing path joining $o$ to any other point $x$ must have the angular coordinates fixed by $\omega_1(x)$ and $\omega_2(x)$: suppose it is not the case.
-It is clear that $\gamma$ must follow the radial geodesic until it reaches the first corner point $q$ in $\tilde{S}$.
+Before the first corner point \(q\), the path \(\gamma\) is a \(g_0\)-geodesic segment from \(o\) to \(q\), and hence it is radial in each factor.
 If the following segment in $\tilde{S}$ changes the angular coordinates, then we can find a shorter path by turning the segment in $\tilde{M}\setminus S$ while fixing the escaping point $r$.
 See Figure \ref{fig:shorter-path} for an illustration; the length of the path connecting $o$ and $q$ and that of the one connecting $o$ and $q'$ are equal, but the path connecting $o$, $q'$, and $r$ is shorter than the one connecting $o$, $q$, and $r$.
 This contradicts the fact that $\gamma$ is length-minimizing.
 Using this argument inductively at each corner point, we can verify that the angular coordinates along $\gamma$ must be fixed.

-Now using Lemma \ref{lemma:shorter path}, it follows that all turning angles in $\gamma$ must be less than a positive number $\theta_0$ depending on $\eta$, and those turning only occurs in $(r_1,r_2)$-plane while the angular coordinates are fixed.
-This implies that either $\gamma$ does not admit corners, or if $\gamma$ admits corners, then the angle function $\theta=\tan^{-1}(r_1/r_2)$ along $\gamma$ has a lower bound strictly greater than $\pi/4$.
+We now prove the desired distance comparison by a direct minimization argument.
+Let $x\in \tilde M$, and write

-Therefore, it follows that there exists $c>0$ such that the length-minimizing path $\gamma$ joining $o$ to any point $x$ in $R_c$ with respect to $d_\eta$ cannot have the turning angle, which shows that $\gamma$ is the radial geodesic emanating from $o$ in $(\tilde{M},g_0)$.
-Therefore, we conclude the desired property \eqref{eqn:conical region}.
+By the preceding argument we may assume that a $d_\eta$-length minimizing path $\gamma$ from $o$ to $x$ keeps the angular coordinates $\omega_1,\omega_2$ fixed; the problem therefore reduces to the $(r_1,r_2)$-plane.